waggle-sensor/sensors/v4.1/README.md

          ]
 }

 b-3.
-Sensor table to read from a sensor through analog read every 5 sec.
-(The same format for digial and serial)
+Sensor table to collect data every 5 seconds from a new sensor through analog, digial, and serial.

 "Sensor_Name": {
         "interval": 5,